spotlightpa/poor-richard/content/news/2021-06-10-SPLELECTION11.md

 - Establish a Bureau of Election Audits under the state attorney general’s office

-- Allow counties to open satellite elections offices
+- Allow counties to open satellite election offices

 - Require signature verification for mail ballots

 - Require counties to purchase electronic poll books

-- Bans counties from accepting private donations for election administration
+- <a href="https://www.spotlightpa.org/news/2021/05/pa-2020-election-zuckerberg-grants-gop-outcry/" target="_blank">Bans counties from accepting private donations for election administration</a>

 - Increase poll worker compensation from $75-$200 to $175-$300, with the Pennsylvania Department of State covering half the cost of the increases.

-Republicans dubbed the bill, HB1300, the Voting Rights Protection Act.
+Republicans dubbed the bill, HB 1300, the Voting Rights Protection Act.

 “Pennsylvanians must have faith in their elections and this bill is another piece of restoring the public’s trust,” House Speaker Bryan Cutler (R., Lancaster) said in a statement.